Frequently Asked Questions (FAQs) about Traveling to Ghana.

 Are you a travel agent?

-No. Simone's "day job" is as the Executive Director of the Howard University Medical Alumni Assocation.
-She is also a board member of the Prince George's County SCLC and DC Doors.
-She lives in Maryland.
-Simone is not a travel agent, but is an expert at group travel, and her SPECIALITY IS providing travelers with a luxurious experience for less.
+No. Simone's "day job" is as the Development Director of a nonprofit organization.
+Simone is an expert at group travel, and her SPECIALITY IS providing travelers with a luxurious experience for less.
+A few of her past group trips include:

 We will not respond to text messages about the trip.
 Please read through this entire FAQ before contacting us with questions as your answer may already be here.

-Conference Calls: We have several conference calls to answer questions of potential and booked travelers.
+Information Calls: We have several information session calls to answer questions of potential and booked travelers.
 Join our e-list to be notified of the next one.

 Attendees are great people from around the country who like to travel with style at a reasonable cost.
 Most are currently employed and retired professionals.
-Ages range from 35 to 70.
 The trip is open to anyone 18 years and older.
+Ages usually range from 35-70.

 What airlines will we travel on?